 Check with your program provider or your host institution to determine what requirements apply.
 In general, international health insurance is highly recommended for any travel.
-Non-Furman programs are not covered through Furman's international insurance provider.

 For Students with Health, Physical or Learning Difficulties

 Furman University is committed to providing equal access to university programs and facilities to all qualified students regardless of disability.
 Students who may require accommodations in order to participate in a study away program should consult with Furman's study away office, Student Office for Accessibility Resources, and the study away faculty director or coordinator early on in the application process or soon after their study away application has been approved.